yashmadan123/mslearn-openai/Instructions/Labs/02-natural-language-azure-openai.md

 Applications for both C# and Python have been provided, as well as a sample text file you'll use to test the summarization.
 Both apps feature the same functionality.

-Open the built-in code editor, and observe the text file that you'll be summarizing with your model located at `text-files/sample-text.txt`.
+9. Open the built-in code editor, and observe the text file that you'll be summarizing with your model located at `text-files/sample-text.txt`.
 Use the following command to open the lab files in the code editor.

    ```bash
    code .
    ```

+   > **Note**:If you get the prompt **Switch to Classic Cloud Shell** then click on **Confirm** and perform step 8 and 9 again.

   >**Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
   > - Navigate to the Lab Validation tab, from the upper right corner in the lab guide section.